HarryEMartland/katacoda-scenarios/deleting-k8s-pods/waitForFinish.md

-Please wait for the scenario to output `Finished` before proceeding, Including clicking on tabs.
+Please wait for the scenario to output `Finished` before proceeding, including clicking on tabs.